sagemath/sagewiki_to_gh-2022-10-10/combinat.md

  * For the curious: [[http://wiki.sagemath.org/combinat/Mercurial|Technical background on the Sage-Combinat patch server (messy)]].

- * For hg lovers: [[http://hgbook.red-bean.com/read/|Mercurial: The Definite Guide]] an e-book by Bryan O'Sullivan
+ * For hg/mercurial lovers: [[http://hgbook.red-bean.com/read/|Mercurial: The Definite Guide]] an e-book by Bryan O'Sullivan

  * [[http://combinat.sagemath.org/misc/file/|Mercurial server for miscelleanous files and documents]] To check them out, use {{{hg clone http://combinat.sagemath.org/misc/ Sage-Combinat-misc-file}}}.
 This will create a subdirectory {{{Sage-Combinat-misc-file}}} in the current directory; you can use any other name for this subdirectory.